Chasmac has traveled extensively and taken photos along the way. The pictures in this article are his own.

 The Fasting Buddha

 The Fasting Buddha is a famous statue of the Buddha (Siddhartha Gautama) in the grounds of U Mong Temple in Chiangmai.
-The temple is around 700 years old, and rich in ruins and very old broken Buddha images.
-The emaciated look of the Buddha depicts his unsuccessful attempts to gain enlightenment through asceticism and extreme austerity: a lifestyle completely opposite to his former life of luxury as a prince, which he had previously rejected in his search for the truth of the human condition.
+Around 700 years old, the temple is rich in ruins and very old broken Buddha images.
+The emaciated look of the Buddha depicts his unsuccessful attempts to gain enlightenment through asceticism and extreme austerity; a lifestyle completely opposite to his former life of luxury as a prince, which he had previously rejected in his search for the truth of the human condition.
 The eventual realisation of the futility of such ascetic practices led to his conceiving and embracing of "the middle way," which paved the way to his eventual enlightenment.

 Wat U Mong (U Mong Temple) is located to the west of Chiangmai, at the foot of Doi Suthep Mountain.

 The Hindu/Brahmin deity, Ganesh or Ganesha, is instantly recognisable by his elephant head on a human body.
 He is known in Thailand as Phra Pikanet and is widely respected in Thai Buddhism.
 Statues of Ganesh are fairly common in temple grounds and elsewhere.

 Ganesh is revered as the "remover of obstacles" and is associated with good fortune and success in life and in business.
-He is also a spiritual patron of the arts, and his image may be seen prominently displayed in the grounds of many large media centres, such as TV stations and colleges of dramatic arts.
+He is also a spiritual patron of the arts, and his image may be seen prominently displayed in the grounds of many large media centres, such as radio TV stations and colleges of dramatic arts.

 Naga: Serpent Temple Guardians

 Naga, known in Thailand as Nak, are fearsome, sometimes multi-headed, serpent or dragon-like icons often placed as guardians at temple entrances.
 As with many other Buddhist icons, they arrived in Buddhism via Hinduism.
 They are mentioned in the great Indian epic, Mahabharati in less than glowing terms, but elsewhere in a more favourable light.

 In Thailand, they are held in high esteem as trusted protectors of temple artifacts.